jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-including useful audit configurations that wont require excessive levels of compute power or storage, advice on handling external dependencies, and some notes around the complex mechanisms of Kubernetes RBAC.In October 2021, Jeff Dileo discussed container securityon the Cyberwire podcast.In November 2021, Ben Lister and Kane Ryans published
+including useful audit configurations that wont require excessive levels of compute power or storage, advice on handling external dependencies, and some notes around the complex mechanisms of Kubernetes RBAC.
+In October 2021, Jeff Dileo discussed container security on the Cyberwire podcast.
-Detection Engineering for Kubernetes clusters.
+In November 2021, Ben Lister and Kane Ryans published Detection Engineering for Kubernetes clusters.
 This blog post detailed the collaboration between NCC Groups Detection Engineering team and Containerization \&